 You may ask yourself, “What difference does it make?
 A stake is a stake is a stake, right?”
 Wrong.
 It makes a huge difference in several ways.

 The reason they match up is so you can tie or hook the guy line to the tent stake.
-You have to tie down the tent cover, making it tight, in order to keep out rain and dew.
-Dew falls and will drip through your tent cover, making everything in your tent damp.
+You have to tie down the cover, making it tight, in order to keep out rain and dew.
+Dew falls and will drip through your cover, making everything inside damp.
 The guy lines are designed to attach to the tent stakes so you can secure them tightly without creating a spiderweb of potentially hazardous lines through your campsite.

 You should be able to easily attach your guy lines to your tent stakes without compromising their seat.
-Also, if you are not using a good stake, each time you walk around in your tent, or trip over a guy line, you will loosen your tent stake.
+Also, if you are not using a good stake, each time you walk around, or trip over a guy line, you will loosen your tent stake.

 Things To Remember When Choosing The Best Camping Stakes